NUDA9A/ST2110-OBS-PLUGIN/docs/plan.md

 - [ ] S010: Current video receive path is driven by manual config only and does not yet expose a standards-aware SDP/signaling model.
 ST 2110-10 / -20 / -21 require or define stream interpretation/signaling through SDP attributes such as video sampling/depth/packing/framerate and timing-related attributes including `mediaclk`, `ts-refclk`, `MAXUDP`, `TSMODE`, `TSDELAY`, and sender timing parameters.
 This signaling path must become a first-class modeled boundary rather than an implicit out-of-band assumption.
 - [ ] S011: The current timestamp-strategy plan is still phrased as if internal video timestamps could be derived only from local fps cadence or arrival-time smoothing.
 For standards-aware ST 2110 receive, internal presentation timestamps must be mapped from RTP timestamp domain and associated clock/signaling model, not from a standalone frame counter alone.
 The timestamp plan must therefore be reworked around RTP/clock-based mapping.
 - [ ] S012: Receiver timing / conformance assumptions from ST 2110-21 are not yet represented in the architecture.
 The project currently has reorder/depacketize logic but no explicit model for receiver timing class/capability, dependence on stream timing signaling, or the future boundary where ST 2110-21 conformance-related buffering/tolerance behavior will live.
+- [ ] S013: `parse_packet_view_staged()` currently accepts arbitrary trailing octets after the bytes covered by `SRD Length` values.
+ST 2110-20 allows octets after the last Sample Row Data Segment only as terminal field/frame padding, and GPM/BPM padding octets are zero-valued.
+This must be validated through a localized packing-mode-aware / mode-aware boundary rather than silently tolerated on any packet.
 ---

 # Phase 1 — MVP